ilchiodi/windowsserverdocs.it-it/WindowsServerDocs/identity/ad-fs/development/ad-fs-on-behalf-of-authentication-in-windows-server.md

 #### <a name="modifying-the-todolistcontroller"></a>Modifica di ToDoListController

-Aggiungi riferimento System.Web.
-Estensioni.
-Modificare i membri della classe, sostituendo il codice seguente
+Aggiungi riferimento a System.Web.Extensions.
+Modificare i membri della classe, sostituendo il codice riportato di seguito

     //
     // The Client ID is used by the application to uniquely identify itself to Azure AD.